Computational Biology Group (CBG)Director(s): Nurit Haspel

 Knowledge Discovery Laboratory aims at the development of data analysis and data management techniques with applications to challenging problems in geosciences, astronomy, environmental sciences.
 Areas of research include mining discriminating patterns, discovering interesting regions of arbitrary shape and granularity, designing new classification algorithms, and developing scalable algorithms to cope with large real-world datasets.

-NISLab's primary mission is to perform cutting-edge research in emerging areas of computer networks and distributed systems, particularly in support of information systems that can scale with both network size and data size.
-NISLab also provides hands-on educational resources to students who are interested in advanced network technologies, and engages in multidisciplinary R&D collaborations with other academic units at UMass as well as other institutions and industries in the Boston area.
+NCLab's primary mission is to perform cutting-edge research in emerging areas of networks and data management, particularly in support of smart social, sensing, storage, and search applications.
+NCLab also offers research opportunities to students outside the classroom and engages in multidisciplinary R&D collaborations with other academic units at UMass as well as other institutions in and beyond the Boston area.

 VALab studies the attentional mechanisms underlying human vision and is particularly interested in investigating how attention is controlled for efficient performance of visual tasks.
 The main research paradigms are eye-movement recording and computational modeling.
 The findings resulting from this research are applied to the construction of computer vision systems and human-computer interfaces.
 More specifically, there are three main areas of research that the lab focuses on: Studying Human Eye Movements, Computational Modeling of Cognitive and Perceptual Processes, and Developing Gaze-Controlled Human-Computer Interfaces.